Optical Approach to Gravitational Redshift: Plasma Effect of Corona

 \section{Plasma Effect of Corona}

 In radio astronomy, it is possible to measure the deflection of radio signals by the Sun with potentially far greater accuracy than is possible in optical astronomy.
 At radio frequencies, however, it is necessary to analyze the data in terms of a model, in which part of deflection arises from general relativity, and the rest is produced by the corona.
 No prediction can be drawn from general relativity since the plasma effect is frequency dependent and the gravitational effect is not.
-In contrast with general relativity, the optical approach affords a direct way to calculate the plasma effect of corona on the deflection of radio waves by the Sun.
-It forms a clear view of this optical analogy of general relativity.
+In contrast with this, the optical approach affords a straightforward way to calculate in the integrated form the gravitational effect and the plasma effect of corona.
 We are going to evaluate the plasma effect of corona.

+In the discussion of gravitational redshift we have used the notion of a spherically varying refractive index.
+If we include a frequency-dependent dielectric constant $\epsilon(\omega)$, we can describe in an integrated form the frequency dependence of radio waves.
+In high-frequency limit, the dielectric constant takes on a simple form.
+Since $n(r)$ is a varying refractive index in a given medium due to the gradient force, the integrated index of refraction would therefore be written

+where $m$ and $e$ are the mass and charge on the electron, and $N$ is the total number of electrons per unit volume.
+Since the characteristics of propagation obviously depend on the index of refraction, it is very natural to expect the frequency dependence of the deflection of light so discussed.
+In fact, there has been an interferometric measurement of the deflection of radio waves using an effective index of refraction.
+Muhleman et al. (1970) analyzed their experimental data by using geometrical-optics techniques in a spherically symmetric refracting medium of index

+where $N(r)$ is the electron-density profile in the corona and interplanetary medium.
+We may draw a correspondence between their technique and the present approach.

 As a first important example, we consider the deflection of light as a combination of the general relativistic effect and of refraction in the coronal plasma.
-The expected angular deflection can be accurately computed using the frequency-dependent refractive index expressed in (17) in the equation of rays (16):
+The expected angular deviation can be accurately computed using the frequency-dependent refractive index expressed in (24) in the equation of rays (14):

 In order to evaluate this integral, we use in the integrand expansions in the small parameters.
 It is both easier and more instructive to evaluate the integral after the expansions.
-The integration of (25) can be carried to first order in the small parameters with high accuracy.
+The integration of (26) can be carried to first order in the small parameters with high accuracy.